meraki-analytics/cassiopeia/README.md

 ## Dependencies

 Cassiopeia depends on [SQLAlchemy](http://www.sqlalchemy.org/).
 It should be automatically installed for you if you install with pip.
+Otherwise, do `pip install sqlalchemy`.

 ## Usage